element-hq/element-web/docs/config.md

    as defined by the `io.element.widgets.layout` state event.
 5. `audio_stream_url`: Optional URL to pass to Jitsi to enable live streaming.
 This option is considered experimental and may be removed at any time without notice.
+6. `element_call`: Optional configuration for native group calls using Element Call, with the following subkeys:
-6. `element_call_url`: Optional URL of the Element Call instance to use for native group calls.
+   - `url`: The URL of the Element Call instance to use for native group calls.
 This option is considered experimental and may be removed at any time without notice.
 Defaults to `https://call.element.io`.

 ## Bug reporting